spencerhurt/spencerhurt.github.io/_pages/research.md

 The sagebrush steppe—one of the most beautiful and expansive wildlands remaining in the United States—<a href="https://www.nature.org/en-us/what-we-do/our-priorities/protect-water-and-land/land-and-water-stories/sagebrush-sea/">is disappearing at an unprecedented rate</a>, threatening the livelihoods of wildlife and people who rely on these lands.
 Much of this habitat loss is driven by cheatgrass (_Bromus tectorum_) invasions that fuel a high-intensity, high-frequency fire regime, converting native shrublands to non-native annual grasslands.
 Through my research, I hope to help land managers throughout the Intermountain West restore our shrub-steppes and maintain invasion-resistant ecological communities.

+My work focuses specifically on the eco-evolutionary dynamics controlling biological invasions and local adaptation.

 ## Past Research